Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 - Horizontal Situation Indicator

-When in the OFF position, these indicators are independently controlled for illumation by the knobs on the Flight Instrument Lights Intensity Panel.
+When in the OFF position, these indicators are independently controlled for illumination by the knobs on the Flight Instrument Lights Intensity Panel.

 The Console Light Control Knob, with range from OFF to BRT, controls illumination level for all panel edge lighting and the console floodlights.